Rose is a certified Wedding and Event Planner as well as a certified Floral Designer.

 Much like the "words of wisdom" game, this is more of an activity with a thoughtful purpose than a game.
 The first thing you should do is buy or make a decorative recipe box.
 Send out recipe index cards to your guests with the invitations.
 Instruct them to kindly write down one of their favourite recipes for the bride and have them bring it autographed, of course, to the shower.
 Place each recipe in the recipe box and present it to the bride.
 This is something very useful for the bride and something she will always cherish.

 14. Bridal Pictionary

-Separate your guests into two teams and choose a designated "artist".
+Separate your guests into two teams and choose a designated "artist."
 The artist then selects a piece of paper and attempts to sketch clues.
-If one team does not figure it out within the 1- or 2-minute time limit, the other team gets an opportunity.
+If one team does not figure it out within the one- or two-minute time limit, the other team gets an opportunity.
 The team that correctly guesses 10 sayings wins.
-By the way, you will need a whiteboard or large easel and dry erase markers.
+By the way, you will need a whiteboard or large easel and dry-erase markers.